MillerHollinger/TheHexagonGames.github.io/stacks.md

 ---
-layout: default
+layout: page
 title: Stacks
 permalink: /stacks/
 ---
 [STACKS LOGO]

-<button type="button" onclick="window.location.href = 'https://www.thegamecrafter.com/games/stacks3';" class="btn btn-primary saleButton">Buy</button>
+<button type="button" onclick="window.location.href = 'https://www.thegamecrafter.com/games/stacks3';" class="btn btn-primary saleButton">Buy Stacks</button>

 Stacks is a compact bluffing game where the stakes are high and they keep raising.
 Play cards into your Stack to score points.
 Increase the bid to match your Stack.